Cacti/documentation/Devices.md

 - **Notification Settings** - Who to notify when the **Device** changes state
 - **Criticality** - How important is the device
-- **Failure and Recovery Counts** - How long till a device is treated as truely down.
+- **Failure and Recovery Counts** - How long till a device is treated as truly down.
 - **Ping Thresholds** - What RTL is considered bad when reaching a device